EulerPlugin/Circular_Buffer/README.md

 <br>

-### Wraparound Optimization
+### We used wraparound Optimization

-This prohect used a method based on bit masking.
+This project used a method based on bit masking.
 This approach is only applicable whten the buffer size is a power of two, and the wrap mask is calculated as follows:

 ~~~
 wrap_mask = buffer_size - 1